RoboticsHumanoidAI HardwareUpdated July 2026

 Electric Atlas revealed 2024

 Boston Dynamics (owned by Hyundai) revealed an all-electric Atlas in April 2024, replacing the hydraulic version.
 Hyundai is deploying Atlas in its manufacturing facilities.
 Boston Dynamics brings decades of bipedal locomotion research; Hyundai provides manufacturing deployment runway.
-Not a listed stock but accessible via Hyundai Motor (HYMTF).
+Not a listed stock but accessible via Hyundai Motor (HMC).

 1X Technologies (private)